abemscac/pies-doc/docs/react/use-state.md

 ## What Kind of Value Is Suitable to Be a State?

-Despite the fact that `useState()` can be used to declare a state of any type, it doesn't mean that everything is suitable to be declared as a state.
+Despite the fact that `useState()` can be used to declare a state of any type, it doesn't mean that everything is suitable to be a state.
 For example, we can use `useState()` to declare a state of type function like `useState(() => () => { ... })`; the extra function wrapper is there due to how [state initializer](#state-initializer) works in `useState()`.
 Although this works fine, it just doesn't feel right, is it?

-As we've mentioned in [Reactive Values](./reactive-values#when-to-make-a-variable-reactive), functions like `useState()` should only be used to declare variables that **will change**, and **users must be informed of this change on the screen**.
-Even though the value of a function state may change, users will not be able to see the function itself on the screen.
-Therefore, declaring a state of type function is inefficient.
-In these types of scenarios, it is recommended to use [references](./use-ref) instead.
+As we've mentioned in [Reactive Values](./reactive-values#when-to-make-a-variable-reactive), variables should only be declared as reactive if it **will change**, and **users must be informed of this change on the screen**.
+Since users will not be able to see the function itself on the screen, making it a state is then not recommended.
+In these types of scenarios, using [reference](./use-ref) is usually a better choice.